samuelclay/NewsBlur/blog/_posts/2021-06-28-story-of-a-hacking.md

 tags: ['backend']
 ---

-*tl;dr: A vandal deleted NewsBlur's MongoDB during a migration.
+*tl;dr: A vandal deleted NewsBlur's MongoDB database during a migration.
 No data was stolen or lost.*

 I'm in the process of moving everything on NewsBlur over to Docker containers in prep for a [big redesign launching next week](https://beta.newsblur.com).
 It's been a great year of maintenance and I've enjoyed the fruits of Ansible + Docker for NewsBlur's 5 database servers (PostgreSQL, MongoDB, Redis, Elasticsearch, and soon ML models).
 The day was wrapping up and I settled into [a new book on how to tame the machines once they're smarter than us](https://en.wikipedia.org/wiki/Human_Compatible) when I received a strange NewsBlur error on my phone.

     "query killed during yield: renamed collection 'newsblur.feed_icons' to 'newsblur.system.drop.1624498448i220t-1.feed_icons'"

-There are honestly no sets of words in that error message that I ever want to see again.
-What is the word `drop` doing in that error message?
+There is honestly no set of words in that error message that I ever want to see again.
+What is `drop` doing in that error message?
 Better go find out.

 Logging into the MongoDB machine to check out what state the DB is in and I come across the following...